 Every person who gets behind the wheel of a motor vehicle has the legal

-duty to drive in accordance to the law in order to reduce risks of preventable
+duty to drive in accordance with the law in order to reduce the risk of

 auto accidents.
 While most people understand this duty and what it means

 – i.e. obeying traffic laws, not driving under the influence, etc.

 – many people still commit negligent acts that result in preventable

 wrecks and injuries.
 One of the most common acts of negligence, one which